weather-gov/weather.gov/docs/architecture/decisions/0002-use-uswds.md

-# 5. We will use the US Web Design System
+# 2. We will use the US Web Design System

-Date: 2023-07-13
+Date: 2023-07-18

 ## Status

-Proposed
+Accepted

 ## Context